-- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 15 is not provided in the extra parts bag.
+Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes.

-The 2" PVC Tee and Trap shown in Figure 15 are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.
+The 2" PVC Tee and Trap shown in Figure 16, (page 19) are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.

 The 1/2" x 3/4" hose barb can be used to route the condensate drain to the outside of the cabinet.
 It must be installed from inside the cabinet with the threaded end inserted thru the 1 1/16" hole.
-See Figure 26, (page 31) for hole location The condensate drain should be connected to the barbed end.
+The condensate drain should be connected to the barbed end.
 Attach 1" PVC drain line to the threaded end.